-- Champion business stimulation and public celebrations at the local, national, and international levels to generate economic impact for the City of Toronto. - Grow our reputation as a major destination and develop existing and new events by capitalizing on the powerful diversity within the City of Toronto and the Province of Ontario. - Elevate the image of the public asset, its parklands, heritage buildings, and public art. - Manage and program Exhibition Place in a manner respectful of the local community. - Promote service excellence in all customer interactions throughout Exhibition Place. - Maintain long-term operational financial stability.
+VISION MISSION CORE VALUES To serve as a "Gathering Place" while protecting the facilities, cultural assets and parklands of the City of Toronto.
+Champion business stimulation and public celebrations at the local, national, and international levels to generate economic impact for the City of Toronto.
+Grow our reputation as a major destination and develop existing and new events by capitalizing on the powerful diversity within the City of Toronto and the Province of Ontario.
+Elevate the image of the public asset, its parklands, heritage buildings and public art.
+Manage and program Exhibition Place in a manner respectful of the local community.
+Promote service excellence in all customer interactions throughout Exhibition Place.
+Maintain long-term operational financial stability.
+Continuous Improvement - Each of us is committed to ongoing improvement in all we do to anticipate and exceed needs as they evolve.
+Safe Environment - Each of us is focused on maintaining the safest possible environment for our guests and for each other.
+Respect for People - Each of us will demonstrate honesty, integrity and belief in people.
+Place-Making - Each of us is dedicated to capitalizing on the assets of Exhibition Place to be a focal point for which Torontonians can be proud.
+Stewardship - Each of us is responsible to promote environmental sustainability and to care and preserve our facilities and assets for the City of Toronto and its communities.

-CORE VALUES

-- Continuous Improvement -

-Each of us is committed to

-ongoing improvement in all we

-do to anticipate and exceed

-needs as they evolve.

-- Safe Environment Each of us is focused on maintaining the safest possible environment for our guests and for each other.

-- Respect for People Each of us will demonstrate honesty, integrity, and belief in people.

-- Place-Making Each of us is dedicated to capitalizing on the assets of Exhibition Place to be a focal point for which Torontonians can be proud.

-- Stewardship Each of us is responsible to promote environmental sustainability and to care and preserve our facilities and assets for the City of Toronto and its communities.